 - 1. The loco should now be plugged electrically into the tender and both placed on the track, power being applied gently to ensure all is well. - 2.
 Once satisfied with the running, the crankpins should be re checked for security, trimmed and tidied up as required, before replacing the chassis into the loco body. - 3.
-Brake gear can now be finally clipped back into place. - 4.
 Lubricate all the new parts.